-Examination of the fingerprints or other biometric features of an individual is a well known technique to establish 25 a person's identity.
+Examination of the fingerprints or other biometric features of an individual is a well known technique to establish a person's identity.
 In the past, fingerprints were recorded by applying ink to the finger and then rolling the finger on a piece of paper.
 Agencies then maintained these originals, or photocopies or photographs of the originals.
-Later comparison of these archives with a live or latent fingerprint could 30 prove to be quite tedious and time consuming.
+Later comparison of these archives with a live or latent fingerprint could prove to be quite tedious and time consuming.
 More recently, methods have arisen to create fingerprint images which can be captured directly electronically for storage and/or analysis by a computer, or photographically for storage on film.
-35

 Many methods have been proposed for optical detection of fingerprints and other topographic biometric features such as footprints and palmprints.
-Most of these methods utilize optical systems which typically incorporate a prism or beamsplitting apparatus, and operate on the principle of 40 frustrated total internal reflection.
+Most of these methods utilize 30 optical systems, typically incorporate a prism or beamsplitting apparatus, and operate on the principle of frustrated total internal reflection.
 Such systems are necessarily bulky, cannot detect certain skin detail information, such as valley or pore detail, or require expensive optical components.
-In addition some prior art systems suffer from contrast, and/or lack of resolution of finger detail information.

-There are many patents which describe optical systems which use prisms to produce illuminating light.
-In such systems, one side of a prism is illuminated with light, while 50 subsequently detected by a CCD camera or other detector. a subject's finger is pressed against another surface of the prism, usually its hypotenuse.
-A fingerprint image is formed by frustrated total internal reflection where the finger meets the prism.
-Light passing out of the prism containing the fingerprint image is then captured by an image detection 55 system.
-Examples of prism-based finger print detection systems can be found in U.S. Pat.
-No. 3,174,414 to Myer, U.S. Pat.
+In 35 addition some prior art systems suffer from distortion, poor signal to noise ratio, aberrations, lack of contrast, and/or lack of resolution of finger detail information.
+There are many patents which describe variations of optical systems wherein illuminating light is directed into a prism.
+The basic com- 40 mon concept as applied, for example to inkless fingerprint detection, involves illuminating one side of a prism with light and pressing a finger onto another surface of the prism, usually the hypotenuse.
+A fingerprint image, formed by frustrated total internal reflection, is created where the finger 45 meets the prim.
+Light passing out of the prism containing the fingerprint image is then captured by an image detection system.
+For example, in U.S. Pat.
+No. 3,174,414, J. Myer describes apparatus for recording fingerprints using photochemical or xerographic means separately or in combination 50 with photographs.
+This U.S. Patent shows various means of creating a fingerprint image by the principle of total internal reflection, using a prism, and other optical system parts to relay the fingerprint image.
+Many other such examples of prism-based systems exist in the prior art, and can be found 55 such as U.S. Pat.
 No. 3,482,498 to L. Becker and U.S. Pat.
-No. 3,947,128 to Z. Weinberger, et al.
+No. 3,947,128 to Z. Weinberger, et. al.